 Li hing mui gummy bears are a big deal in Hawaii!
 Once you try, you'll be forever addicted.
 You can buy li hing mui gummy bears at all local supermarkets, convenience stores, and snack shops around town.

-It’s simply li hing mui powder tossed with gummy bears!
+It's simply li hing mui powder tossed with gummy bears (here's the recipe).
 The powder sticks good to the gummy bears.
-Once you eat gummy bears this way, you can never go back to “regular” gummy bears.
+Once you eat gummy bears this way, you can never go back to "regular" gummy bears.

 Li hing dried lychee from Carousel Candyland at Kahala Mall (Oahu)